filip-ljubotina/benchlines/README.md

 Our fork adapts and extends the original material for the [Information Architecture and Web Usability](https://courses.isds.tugraz.at/iaweb/) course with a focus on WebGPU/WebGL comparisons, performance exploration, and interactive data visualisation techniques.

 ## Project goals
-- Provide a clear overview of Canvas 2D, SVG, WebGL, and WebGPU technologies.
+- Provide a clear overview of Canvas2D, SVG-DOM, WebGL, and WebGPU technologies.
 - Compare these technologies in terms of usability, performance and modern GPU capabilities.

 ## Deployed version of the project 🌐
-You can access the deployed version of the project at [https://filip-ljubotina.github.io/BenchLines/](https://filip-ljubotina.github.io/BenchLines/).
+You can access the deployed version of the project at [https://filip-ljubotina.github.io/benchlines/](https://filip-ljubotina.github.io/benchlines/).

 The task runner [Gulp](https://gulpjs.com/) is used to automate